-The trail of the Tamang heritage trail starts from Syabrubesi and continues through Goljung, Gatlang, Thuman, Timure, and Briddim.
+The trail of the Tamang heritage trek starts from Syabrubesi and continues through Goljung, Gatlang, Thuman, Timure, and Briddim.
 On the way, you’ll experience the true beauty of glaciers of varying sizes and high altitude lakes: Gosiakunda, Pravatikuda, Bhairavkunda, and Dudhkunda.
 There will be a visit to a beautiful local Tamang monastery and Parvatikunda Lake at Gatlang.
 You will also enjoy a gorgeous view from the Nagthali view Point and Timure border of Tibet.
 En route from Gatlang to Chilime, you will get a chance of bathing in the hot, healing spring waters of the natural spring at Tatopani.

-Tamang Heritage Trekking, with its several epic mountains; amazing landscapes, and unique local culture, is an easy-going route becoming very popular amongst trekkers these days if you are seeking for an excellent general overview of the Himalaya’s pristine mountain scenery and a beautiful, traditional Nepalese culture we will highly recommend to contact us directly for booking.
+Tamang Heritage Trek, with its several epic mountains; amazing landscapes, and unique local culture, is an easy-going route becoming very popular amongst trekkers these days if you are seeking for an excellent general overview of the Himalaya’s pristine mountain scenery and a beautiful, traditional Nepalese culture we will highly recommend to contact us directly for booking.

 Duration: 13 Days